Drumshadow/GamingFrameworks/README.md

 JVM argument, -XstartOnFirstThread.
 This is because of how Mac and Windows both handle threading in different ways.
-2) Once the code is compiled and loaded feel free to move Mario around to your favorite vapor wave music all while enjoying some timeless meme sound effect classics.
+2) Once the code is compiled and loaded feel free to move Mario around to your favorite music all while enjoying some timeless meme sound effect classics.
+Move with WASD.
+3) Run into the right-most Mario and watch your HP drain from the bar in the top left of your screen.